Enricomattia/nwebsite/content/Fall2022/_index.md

 Welcome to the class website!
 Here I will post the material I produce for the course, namely solutions to exercises and maybe some extras that could be useful.
 Contact me if you have any question!

-_**ANNOUNCEMENT**_ : In the sixth TD session (25-26 October) I will spend the first part of the lecture answering your questions about the material for the midterm.
+_**ANNOUNCEMENT**_ : In the seventh TD session (the week of the 7th of November) I will spend the first part of the lecture answering your questions about the material for the midterm.
 After you complete asking questions, I will start covering the material of the TD in the plan below.
 I will answer questions for a maximum of 45 minutes.
 Hence at least half of the lecture will be devoted to the TD material.
 As usual, I am available to organise meetings outside the lecture to answer your questions.
-Good study!
+Good luck!

 ### Lectures